mikibrut/Encarni-s-Kitchen/README.md

 Minimum user stories:

 - When User click on START button will emerge a Recipe Page (this page emerge for 10 seconds).
+- User will move left and right a pot to select 3 ingredients falling down to win
+- If user pick a wrong ingredient, user lose.

+## User stories Backlog

 - The Recipe Page has a ingredients list and their quantities that contains the Recipe.
 - The User have to memorice that ingredients list.
 - Well selected ingredients increase the Ingredient score (quantity of single ingredient).
+- User can move the POT left and right to pick the ingredients falling down.
 - If the User pick a ingredient that is not in the recipe, decrease the total SCORE.
 - Initial Score is 3, if it decrease to 0, User lose.

-## User stories Backlog

-- User can move the POT left and right to pick the ingredients falling down.

 ## File structure